 |Years at Brown:||3rd Year|

-Judah Rome, a 1999 graduate of Wesleyan University, is entering his sixth season as part of the Brown men's crew staff as an assistant coach to Paul Cooke.
+Judah Rome, a 1999 graduate of Wesleyan University, is entering his seventh season as part of the Brown men's crew staff as an assistant coach to Paul Cooke.

-Since coming to Brown Rome has helped lead the Bears to three Ivy League titles, two Eastern Sprints Championship, and one Ladies Plate Championship at the Henley Royal Regatta.
-Last season Rome coached the Third Varsity that won a Gold Medal at the Eastern Sprints and the Varsity 4+ that won a Bronze Medal at the IRA National Championship Regatta.
+Since coming to Brown Rome has helped lead the Bears to three Ivy League titles, two Eastern Sprints Championships, and one Ladies Plate Championship at the Henley Royal Regatta.
+Last season, Rome coached the Second Varsity and Third Varsity boats to the Gold Medal at Eastern Sprints, while the Second Varsity finished runner-up at the IRA Championship.
+In 2012, Rome coached the Third Varsity that won a Gold Medal at the Eastern Sprints and the Varsity 4+ that won a Bronze Medal at the IRA National Championship Regatta.

 While pursuing a major in History and African-American Studies, Rome was a four-year member of the Wesleyan Crew team.
 He won the lightweight Most Valuable Player award in 1998, the Captains Oar in 1999, as well as a silver medal at the New England Championships in 1999.